Call Us!

 If you lose your main source of income, it’s important to consider any other income sources that can support you in making your monthly payments.
 Other possible sources of income include:

-2. Family and Friends: If you have any family members or friends that wouldn’t mind supporting you throughout your unemployment, you might consider that support as an alternative source of income, even if that support is short-term.
+Family and Friends: If you have any family members or friends who wouldn’t mind supporting you throughout your unemployment, you might consider that support as an alternative source of income, even if that support is short-term.

-3. Severance and Vacation Pay: If your employer lays you off, you might be entitled to cashing out your vacation time, as well as for severance pay.
+Severance and Vacation Pay: If your employer lays you off, you might be entitled to cash out your vacation time, as well as severance pay.
 Vacation is usually 4% of your pay, while severance amounts depend on how long you worked for your employer.

-When applying for a debt consolidation loan, make sure you give your lender details about your financial situation.
-If you lost your job, tell them the circumstances.
-Tell them about any sources of income you might have as well.
-Tell them:
+When applying for a debt consolidation loan, make sure you give your lender all the details of your financial situation.
+If you lost your job, tell them right away.
+Tell them about any sources of income you might have, as well as:

 • How much money do you have in your bank accounts